markusbjorklund/noahs-ark/README.md

-# Noahs-ark
+# Noahs-ark #
-_CI pipeline exercise in Software Development course for Centrias Road to Software Engineering 2020._
+_**Noahs-ark** is the final project in our course Software Development tools.
+This CI pipeline exercise is done in our school Centria in Jakobstad, where we are the first students to be educated to junior developers in **Road to software engineering**.
+Our training started in January 2020 and will continue until December 2020.
+Due this pandemic covid-19 we're doing our school remotely this spring and hope we can meet in school again this fall._
+_We have been five students working on this exercise.
+Our group is called **3#** and the members are: **Md Al Amin, Markus Björklund, Anna Isokoski, Petrina Lindqvist and Janne Nylund**._
 _ _ _
-#### How the program works:
+#### How the program works: ####
 Our customer want's a program with **wild** and **tame** animals.